VigneshwaranBS/disaster_detection_from_tweets-using-NLP/README.md

-## disaster detection from tweets using NLp
+## disaster detection from tweets using NLP